AmAgVa/Homework--C-/README.md

 # Usage
-Provide detailed instructions on how to use your application.
-Include command-line options, expected input, and sample usage examples.
+How to compile and execute the code contents of this repository

+Compile code by running the makefile
+'''
+make
+'''

+Remove .o files
+'''
+make clean
+'''

-# Display help message
+Display help message
+'''
 ./main -h
+'''

-# Read a CSV file
+Read a CSV file
+'''
-./main -i inputfile.csv
+./main -i spring.csv
+'''

 # Directory structure